Optimization

 How does the 10x Engine handle high-cardinality fields that cause mapping explosions

-The 10x Engine uses automatic message enrichment to separate the stable, low-cardinality structure of log events from the high-cardinality variable data (timestamps, IDs, UUIDs) that causes mapping explosions.
+The 10x Engine separates the stable structure of each log event from the variable data inside it (timestamps, IDs, UUIDs) that drives mapping explosions.
+Fewer distinct field values reach Elasticsearch, so the mappings stay small.

 What is the search-time overhead in Elasticsearch

-The L1ES Lucene plugin expands compact events during search at ~1.25x search time.
-50% less indexed volume offsets the expansion cost — fewer data nodes, less SSD, lower compute.
-For managed Elasticsearch (Elastic Cloud, OpenSearch Service), Retriever expands and re-indexes on-demand.
+The L1ES Lucene plugin expands compact events transparently during the fetch phase, so search returns the full original events.
+The expansion overhead is modest and offset by the smaller index: fewer data nodes, less SSD, lower compute.
+For managed Elasticsearch (Elastic Cloud, OpenSearch Service), Retriever returns the exact offloaded events on demand.